Table of contents

 Data

-The ROOC language supports arrays, matrices, graphs, strings, numbers and boolean values.
+The ROOC language supports various data types, including arrays, matrices, graphs, strings, numbers, and boolean values.
+Furthermore, you can use expressions, function calls, and other computational constructs within the where section.

-To define a data constant, you can use the "let" keyword followed by the name of the constant and the value.
+To define a named constant, use the let keyword followed by the constant's name and its value.
+For example:

 Expansion blocks

-Expansion blocks are a special kind of "expression" that can be used to preprocess an expression, an example is the average block which, given a comma separated list of expressions, it will expand it to the average of all the expressions.
+Expansion blocks are a special type of expression macro, used to preprocess other expressions.
+A common example is the avg block, which takes a comma-separated list of expressions and expands it calculate the arithmetic average of those expressions.

-There are different expansion blocks that can be used to expand the expressions, you can find them in the documentation.
+There are different kinds of expansion blocks, you can find them in the documentation.

 Scoped expansion blocks